hachisanju/raptor/README.md

 Options include

 `-help`: Get a printout of all available options.
 `-dfs`: Disable FileSystem tests.
 They will be ignored in the report and final score.
+`-ignm`: Ignore mitigation advisories.
+`-igne`: Ignore error logging.